Nonfiction Books » Best Biographies

 Well, this question of temperament as philosophy feels very present in your final book recommendation.
 This is Parfit by David Edmonds, which also appeared on our list of the best philosophy books of 2023.

 This is a surprisingly good book.
-That might sound rude to David Edmonds, but I say it is surprisingly good because Derek Parfit didn’t do very much.
+That might sound rude to David Edmonds, but I say it is ‘surprisingly good’ because Derek Parfit didn’t do very much.
 One of the things we associate with a good biography is action; Derek Parfit spent most of his life sitting in his room, listening to Wagner, and failing to write his books.
 Which is a nice little anecdote, but we’ve got 300 more pages to fill.
 What the hell can one say?

-What David Edmonds does so well is to show you that even though Derek Parfit was the great modern philosopher of selflessness—which has been foundational to the effective altruism movement and other modern philosophies—his philosophy was so closely associated with his personality.
+What David Edmonds does so well is to show you that even though Derek Parfit was the great modern philosopher of selflessness—which has been foundational to the effective altruism movement and other modern philosophies—his philosophy was closely associated with his personality.

-What Edmonds does is show you how the emotions of the man could lead him to his ideas.
-My favourite moment is when Parfit is giving a talk, is asked a question, and he says how sad it is that Bach died before finishing The Art of the Fugue.
-And then he cried—I think for 90 seconds—in the middle of this philosophy conference.
+Edmonds shows you how the emotions of the man could lead him to his ideas.
+My favourite moment is when Parfit, during a talk, said how sad it is that Bach died before finishing The Art of the Fugue.
+Then he cried—I think for 90 seconds—in the middle of this philosophy conference.
 That’s very representative.
-There are lots of anecdotes in the book about Parfit eating lunch at All Souls, talking about moral philosophy, and the person he was with would express a particular opinion and he would look physically pained before saying: No, no, you mustn’t believe that; that would mean that torture is acceptable.
+There are lots of anecdotes in the book about Parfit eating lunch at All Souls, talking about moral philosophy, and the person he was with would express a particular opinion and he would look physically pained before saying: ‘No, no, you mustn’t believe that; that would mean that torture is acceptable.’
 And he would be clearly, emotionally upset.
 So he became reclusive, perhaps selfish, certainly very, very detached from the world.
-But he was also vibrantly emotionally response.
-That clearly hugely informed his philosophical beliefs.
+But he was also vibrantly emotionally responsive.
+That clearly, hugely informed his philosophical beliefs.

 Anyone who studies philosophy of course must be interested in ideas.
 But the story of how they have been generated, and how they might be reflected or refracted in someone’s life—perhaps someone attempting to live by their own philosophy— is extremely compelling.